The Alexandria Journal of Veterinary Sciences (AJVS)

 Official Journal of Faculty of Veterinary Medicine, Alexandria University

-The Alexandria Journal of Veterinary Sciences (AJVS) is the official Journal of Faculty of Veterinary Medicine, Alexandria University, Egypt.
-Its main objective is to contribute for the advancement of all veterinary fields by publishing high-quality scientific articles produced by researchers all over the world.
+The Alexandria Journal of Veterinary Sciences (AJVS) is the official Journal of Faculty of Veterinary Medicine, Alexandria University, Alexandria, Egypt.

 AJVS website: http://www.alexjvs.com